xuanyangge/CS281FinalProject/README.md

 `echo "print" > /proc/userlist`

-command in the terminal to see the list of ip address.
+command in the terminal to print the list of ip address to dmesg.

 ## Test and Output